Logo

 He was the starting quarterback and MVP for the XXII Super Bowl Champion Washington Redskins

-After his playing career, Williams transitioned into coaching and front-office roles, continuing to contribute to the game he loved.
+After his playing career, Williams transitioned into coaching and front-office roles, continuing to make an impact on the game.
 He returned to his alma mater, Grambling State, as head coach, where he led the team to multiple conference championships.
 Williams also held various executive positions with the Washington Football Team (formerly Redskins), including Senior Vice President of Player Development.
-His influence on the game extends beyond his playing days, as he has been a mentor and advocate for diversity in football leadership roles.
+His contributions to the sport, both on and off the field, have earned him widespread respect and admiration.

 SIMILAR SPEAKERS